 President and Chief Executive Officer

 WFP USA’s CEO is the chief philanthropic officer for the World Food Programme in the US, promoting awareness of WFP’s work and cultivating champions and donor stewards of WFP’s work to end global hunger.
-The CEO is the key relationship manager with the UN World Food Programme, representing WFP in the in the United States, and serves as the key team leader of WFP USA reporting to the organization’s Board of Directors.
+The CEO is the key relationship manager with the UN World Food Programme, representing WFP in the United States, and serves as the key team leader of WFP USA reporting to the organization’s Board of Directors.
 The CEO will also work closely with WFP to ensure that policy makers and other stakeholders understand the critical work of WFP.

 The CEO is WFP USA’s lead strategist and ambassador.
 Externally, the CEO must both be comfortable and effective in Washington, able to navigate and leverage the ecosystem to garner bipartisan support for policies and appropriations that further WFP’s lifesaving mission.
 Likewise, the CEO must be visible and compelling to non-governmental entities across the country—corporations, individuals and other entities—to nurture and steward financial support.
 The CEO must be a compelling and inspiring advocate for the largest feeding program in the world that is saving lives every day, with the ability to inspire the empathy and urgency the issue requires.
 Finally, the CEO must be savvy about how to build strategic partnerships with complex corporate entities.

 - Vice President, Development

 - Vice President, Marketing and Communications

 - Champion the Mission: Be active and visible in the community by working closely with other professional, civic, and private organizations in order to enhance the visibility of World Food Programme.
 Be a tireless advocate for serving those most in need, bringing attention to the dire situations of those that World Food Programme supports, calling others to action.